Understanding the Stark Law: Examples and FAQ for Facilities

 • Refer to academic medical centers (certain stipulations apply to the relationship between provider and academic center).

-In the case of extenuating circumstances, broader exceptions — like the COVID-19 blanket waivers — may be issued to avert healthcare access delays during times of emergency.
+In the case of extenuating circumstances, broader exceptions may be issued to avert healthcare access delays during times of emergency.
+An example of this was the COVID-19 blanket waivers, which were in effect from March of 2020 through May of 2023.

 These laws are closely related and often pursued together in legal cases.
 The Anti-Kickback Statute (AKS) makes it a crime to pay for referrals from any provider for any item or service within any federal healthcare program.
 Forms of payment include cash, expensive gifts like lavish meals and lodging, and exorbitant consultant fees.
 In addition, you don’t have to be a physician to violate AKS.